Margie Orford

 Margie Orford (born 30 September 1964) is a South African journalist, film director and author of crime fiction, children's fiction, non-fiction and school text books.

 Biography

 Orford was born in London and grew up in Namibia and South Africa.
 She was detained during the 1985 State of Emergency while a student at the University of Cape Town, taking her final examinations in prison.
 After travelling widely, she studied under J. M. Coetzee before embarking on a career in publishing in the newly emerged Namibia.
 She returned to live in South Africa in 2001.

+She holds a PhD from the University of East Anglia.